phirecms/docs/overview.rst

 - Modules

-They allow for the basis of the eco-system to function, from users logging in, to setting users permissions and access to registering modules to extend the application.
+They allow for the basis of the eco-system to function, from users logging in, to setting users permissions, to registering modules to extend the application.

 Of course, with content management systems being one of the most common web applications out there these days, the main use-case that is available for download is using Phire as